cedricharb/bright-minds/README.md

 - `Card`: A Mantine UI component used to display other pages on interest.
 - `Flex`: A Mantine UI component used to position components.
 - `Icon`: A Tabler UI component used to enable scrolling on chatbot responses.
-- `Button`: A Mantine UI component used to include functionality
-- `Modal`: A Mantine UI component used to include elements in a popup

 #### Images